 If you’re concerned the older loved ones in your life or those you care for aren’t getting enough nutrition, there may be a number of reasons.
 Perhaps grocery shopping or cooking is too difficult, or meals just aren’t as fun to eat alone.
 Regardless, eating healthy meals is of course incredibly important as we age.

-Meal prep tips for seniors that will make cooking easier
+Meal preparation tips for seniors

-While there is no one tip that will work for everyone, there are a few ideas you can incorporate into your week that will help make cooking easier on you and your older loved one.
+While there is no one tip that will work for everyone, there are a few ideas you can incorporate into your week that will help make cooking for seniors easier on you and your older loved one.

-- Make a plan and write it down.
-Sit down on a Sunday and plan out your loved one’s meals for the entire week.
+- Make a weekly plan and write it down.
+Sit down on the weekend and plan out your loved one’s meals for the entire week.
 This will help you avoid making several trips to the grocery store during a busy work week.
 Write down the menu for the week and put it in a place where your loved one can easily access it.
 Knowing ahead of time what is planned will make it less overwhelming for seniors whether they are the ones cooking or not.

 Karr says that “good sources of protein are important with every meal, but especially with breakfast,” as seniors are just beginning their day.
 While a frequent component of a balanced breakfast, nuts and seeds can be difficult for some seniors to digest, so Karr suggests looking to avocados as a substitute.
+Here are some healthy breakfast ideas for seniors.

 - Warm oatmeal and berries.
 Place frozen or fresh berries in a crockpot at a low heat setting.
 Add a pat of butter and one serving of old-fashioned oats and water.
 Cover and cook on low for several hours (or overnight).
 This will give it the consistency of bread pudding.
 (The easier option is adding berries to warm oatmeal.)